cschorn01/2.4GHz_Lora_for_rp2040_with_FreeRTOS/README.md

 ## How To Use

-This project is not meant to be used as a library, instead it's a template to begin a given project involving a Raspberry Pi Pico, and Lora Modem.
-I encourage you to add sensors, or displays and create your own long range wireless [Internet of Things](https://en.wikipedia.org/wiki/Internet_of_things) network.
+This project is a template to begin a project with a Raspberry Pi Pico, and Lora Modem, for easily adding sensors, or displays.
+Then you can create your own long range wireless [Internet of Things](https://en.wikipedia.org/wiki/Internet_of_things) network.

-There are two ways of using this project:
-1. Creating functions to handle new hardware, and using them in `vSx1280Task`
-2. Creating a task to handle new hardware with functions used in the newly written task

-The second method is recomended, as it is more dynamic and easier to debug.
-However, it is FOSS code with which you may do as you please.

-Given a new task has been created to handle new hardware there must be communication between tasks.
+When adding sensors, create a new task for handling each one.
+With a new task handling new hardware there must be communication between tasks to send a message.
 Thats where [FreeRTOS Task Notifications](https://www.freertos.org/RTOS-task-notifications.html) come in.
-They are fast and easy to use for sending data between task in a memory efficient manner.

-In your new task you should create an 8 bit pointer array to store data in an 8 bit format to send through SPI:
+In the new task instantiate an 8 bit pointer to store data for sending over SPI:

 >```c
-> uint8_t *dataBuffer = 0;
+> uint8_t *dataBuffer = NULL;
 > ```

-Allocate the appropriate amount of memory, in 8 bit chunks, that you'll need to send your data:
+Allocate the appropriate amount of memory, in 8 bit chunks, that is needed to send your data:

 > ```c
 > dataBuffer = ( uint8_t * ) malloc( 255 * sizeof( uint8_t ) );
 > ```

-Here 255 is used because it's the maximum LoRa packet size on the sx1280.
+Assign your data to the newly allocated data buffer.
+Here, 255 is used because it's the maximum LoRa packet size on the sx1280:
-Assign your data to the newly allocated data buffer:

 >```c
 >*( dataBuffer + 0 ) = 0x48; // 0x48 is ASCII Hexadecimal 'H'